Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 - High Season, more crowded, more expensive

 - Little to no rain in most parts of the country

 - Dirt roads are easily accessible

 While you can certainly enjoy a trip during either time of year, I personally suggest trying to go between late February and April (steer clear of Easter).
 Although it is still high season, avoiding the holiday season means prices will be lower.
-Waterfalls are still flowing, hiking is easier and more roads are accessible.
+In addition, waterfalls are still flowing; hiking is easier and more roads are accessible.